 Integrity warning

-– Encourages employees and third parties to feel confident in discussing issues, questioning them and acting ethically;
+– Encourages employees and third parties to feel confident in discussing emerging issues, questioning them and acting ethically;

-1) The reporting form
+1) Reporting form

 Who are the people who can make reports?